shoesareme/shoesareme.github.io/mathlogic/blog/blog7.md

 # MEGA BLOG - Fake/Pseudo-Mathematics (Blog 7)

+NOTE: I am currently unmotivated to do this.
+I will pick back up on this later.

 ## Introduction

 I am trying something new here.
 Basically, this blog will be continously updated since I don't want to keep making new blogs on this same subject.